Cubs vs. Twins Player Props Betting Odds

 |0

-- Max Kepler has 21 hits with five doubles, six home runs, 10 walks and 14 RBI.
+- Carlos Correa has 28 hits with eight doubles, a triple, six home runs, 15 walks and 21 RBI.

 |Opponent